 At a frequency of 49.9 Hz, 0% of the FCR-D capacity shall be activated and at frequencies below or equal to 49.5 Hz, 100% of the upward capacity shall be activated.
 Respectively, at a frequency of 50.1 Hz, 0% of the FCR-D capacity shall be activated and at frequencies above or equal to 50.5 Hz, 100% of the downward capacity shall be activated.
-FCR-D shall remain activated as long as the frequency deviation persists.
+FCR-D shall remain activated as long as the frequency deviation persists6.
+For FCR providing entities with a limited energy reservoir (LER), see also subsection 3.4.

-For resources that are able to continuously control their power, the FCR-D contribution shall be designed to be activated linearly in a frequency range from 49.9 Hz to 49.5 Hz and in a frequency range from 50.1 Hz to 50.5 Hz, for upwards and downwards regulation respectively.
-The stationary activation requirement is shown in Figure 6.
-As indicated by the blue dashed line in the figure, the resources are also allowed to continue to linearly increase their activation beyond the frequencies of 49.5 Hz and 50.5 Hz, respectively.
+For resources that are able to continuously control their power, the FCR-D contribution shall be designed to be activated as linear as possible in a frequency range from 49.9 Hz to 49.5 Hz and in a frequency range from 50.1 Hz to 50.5 Hz, for upwards and downwards regulation respectively.
+The stationary activation requirement is shown in Figure 5.
+As indicated by the black dashed line in the figure, the resources are also allowed to continue to linearly increase their activation beyond the frequencies of 49.5 Hz and 50.5 Hz, respectively.
 In such a case the behaviour must be accordingly reported in the prequalification documentation.